assafelovic/skyll/README.md

 | `get_skill` | Get a specific skill by source/id |
 | `get_cache_stats` | Get cache statistics |

-The `add_skill` tool is the simplest way for agents to fetch skills:
+The `add_skill` tool is the simplest way for agents to learn skills:

 ```python
 # Simple name - searches and returns best match